From Young's Lattice to Coinvariants

 The motivation for adding the $z_i$ in this context is that enables us to extend the action of $\mathfrak{g}$ to an action of the affine Lie algebra $\widehat{\mathfrak{g}}$.
 If we let $v_1, \ldots , v_m$ be the usual basis for $V$ of eigenvectors of $\mathfrak{h} \subseteq \mathfrak{g}$, we define the action of the extra Serre generators $E_0$ and $F_0$ of $\widehat{\mathfrak{g}}$ on $V(z_i)$ by $E_0 \cdot z_i^k v_j = \delta_{j, 1} \cdot z_i^{k-1} v_n$, and $F_0 \cdot z_i^k v_j = \delta_{j, n} \cdot z_i^{k+1} v_1$.
 Further, $S_n$ acts on the right simultaneously in both $V^{\otimes n}$ and in $R[z_1, \ldots , z_n]$.

-We can try to construct an analog of $\mathfrak{p}$ that projects onto the quotient of the right hand side of (\ref{eq-weyl-func}) by symmetric functions in the $z_i$, or, more properly, in the $z_i^{-1}$.
-This is of interest because in the limit $n \to \infty$, the quotient by symmetric functions of negative degree, along with additional wedge relations, becomes an irreducible level $1$ highest-weight $\widehat{\mathfrak{g}}$-module.
-This connects with the author's earlier work \cite{bib_KMS}, which motivates his interest in quotients by symmetric functions.
-Taking the $n \to \infty$ limit back to $V^{\otimes n}$ via $\mathfrak{p}^{-1}$ could give a more sophisticated perspective on that limit in the simple finite dimensional setting as well.
+We can try to construct an analog of the charge map that projects onto the quotient of the right hand side of (\ref{eq-weyl-func}) by symmetric functions in the $z_i$, or, more properly, in the $z_i^{-1}$.
+This is of interest because in the limit $n \to \infty$, the quotient by symmetric functions of negative degree, along with additional wedge relations, becomes an irreducible level $1$ highest-weight $\widehat{\mathfrak{g}}$-module \cite{bib_KMS}.
+Taking the $n \to \infty$ limit back to $V^{\otimes n}$ by reversing the charge map could give a more sophisticated perspective on that limit in the simple finite dimensional setting as well.